 The services listed above are the only dental-related procedures covered under the Major Medical Benefit.
-The only other benefits payable by the Plan for dental procedures, including oral surgery and removal of impacted teeth, are provided under the provisions of the Dental Benefit.

 21. Maternity expenses for prenatal care and delivery in a hospital, and medically necessary services and supplies provided in connection with delivery in a birthing center or at home.
 Routine well-newborn nursery care and pediatric visits during the initial confinement are also covered.
 The Plan covers pregnancy-related expenses for employees and their dependent spouses only.